math0ne/dotfiles/README.md

-# Dotfiles organized using Ansible and GNU stow with a healthy splash of Docker.
+# Dotfiles organized using Ansible and GNU stow with a healthy splash of Docker

 ![screenshots](https://raw.githubusercontent.com/openist/dotfiles/master/putty/dotfiles-wide.png)